drbean/curriculum/pages/homepage/markdown/TeacherDiary.md

 It will be difficult for me to answer the questions they may ask.
 I may not be satisfied with the questions they want to ask.
 We will have to negotiate the questions.

+3/25

+: The students are doing some quick writing.
+I will do some thinking about experimentation.
+These are the control group.
+I didn't talk about experimentation.
+I asked them to write some comments about their writing.
+Writing about writing.

+I need this partly because I have put this in the midterm exam.
+The midterm is made up of 50 percent grammar, 50 percent of mindmap, essay, comments on the essay.

+I can ask them to comment without asking them to make this a focus, without putting them in the driver's seat, suggesting they are in the driver's seat.
+Some may put them in the seat.
+But that's to be expected, if experimentation is the right way to learn.

+I then did Exercise 4 of Chapter 8, page 110: Concepts usable to discuss housing.

+I got them first however to read with a partner and then read with a different partner, but add the things they didn't write in the 10-minute quick writing.

+I'm not getting them to write an essay again, a different essay, as a watercolor painter.

+What does this have to do with the experiment?
+I think I need to give an account of what I was doing.

+How are the two groups different?

+I said five minutes before the end, 'Stop.
+Draw a line, and write a very short comment about your essay.
+And I will reply.'

+↑ 'A dialogue about your essay', I wrote on the board.

+I can't say anything I wrote.